Glebegor/blue--yellow/README.md

 <h1>About Project</h1>

 Hi, ma name is Gleb!
-And This web-site was create for Blue&Yellow corporation.
+And this web-site was create for Blue&Yellow corporation.
 On this site you can order consignment of leather products and anower products.
 To have contact with Blue&Yellow corporation you can check footer.
 Admins can add, delete and change goods with some forms.